A message from your Board:

 Section 2.
 Books and Records

-The Corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Board of Directors and committees having any of the authority of the Board of Directors and shall keep at the registered or principal office a record giving the names and addresses of the members entitled to vote.
-Any member, or agent or attorney may inspect all books and records of the Corporation for any proper purpose at any reasonable time.
+The Association shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Board of Directors and committees having any of the authority of the Board of Directors and shall keep at the registered or principal office a record giving the names and addresses of the members entitled to vote.
+Any member, or agent or attorney may inspect all books and records of the Association for any proper purpose at any reasonable time.

 Section 3.
 Fiscal Year